Lung Cancer and Veterans

 Patient getting an MRI scan

-Additionally, surviving family members of a veteran who passed away from lung cancer caused by asbestos or other toxic substances may be eligible for compensation and benefits.
 To learn which benefits you may have access to, contact our patient advocates at Lung Cancer Group.

-Help for Veterans Diagnosed With Lung Cancer
+Compensation for Veterans With Asbestos Lung Cancer

 • Health care costs